NDA-Software/ts-cornucopia/docs/scripts/indexer.md

 ## Options

--   ignoredFiles (Default: null): An array with file names that should not be indexed.
+-   ignoredFiles (string[], Default: null): An array with file names that should not be indexed.
--   overwriteBaseText (Default: null): An string to overwrite the comment that is added to the start of every file.
+-   overwriteBaseText (string, Default: null): An string to overwrite the comment that is added to the start of every file.
--   indexExtension (Default: 'ts'): Decides the extension of the index files generated.
+-   indexExtension ('ts' | 'js', Default: 'ts'): Decides the extension of the index files generated.
--   nameCasing (Default: 'camelCase'): Decides between 'camelCase' or 'PascalCase' the pattern in which the index files will name the exported indexed files.
+-   nameCasing ('camelCase' | 'PascalCase', Default: 'camelCase'): Decides between 'camelCase' or 'PascalCase' the pattern in which the index files will name the exported indexed files.
--   recursive (Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.
+-   recursive (boolean, Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.
+-   exportMode ('named' | 'default' | 'mixed', Default: 'mixed'): This defines what type of data should be indexed.
+The value "default" refers to the information exported with "export default" therefore it will not import nor export any named information.
+With the "named" option, this will index all named exports and with "mixed" it will do both.

 ## Returned Value